wences-sanchez/Knowledge-Base/pages/Certificado profesional de IBM DevOps and Software Engineering%2FIntroduction to Containers with Docker, Kubernetes & OpenShift.md

-title:: Introduction to Containers with Docker, Kubernetes & OpenShift
+title:: Certificado profesional de IBM DevOps and Software Engineering/Introduction to Containers with Docker, Kubernetes & OpenShift

 - ## Week 1
 	- ### Understanding the Benefits of Containers